 Electric pressure washers aren't as strong as gas pressure washers, spraying from around 1,300 to 2,000 psi.
 This is still plenty of power for most home projects -- ideal for jobs like "cleaning cars, small boats and patio furniture," says Roy Berendsohn from Popular Mechanics.
 With lower water pressure, the spray wand is easier to control and less likely to damage wood or paint.

-Reviews say the AR Blue Clean AR383 (Est. $190) is the best electric pressure washer.
+Among electric models, reviewers say the AR Blue Clean AR383 (Est. $200) is the best choice around.
 The high-grade triplex pump is durable and an unusual bonus at this price point.
-With 1,900 psi and 1.5 gpm, the AR383's cleaning power is excellent for light-duty tasks; some owners say it's even powerful enough for tougher grime if you take extra time.
+With 1,900 psi and 1.5 gpm, the AR383's cleaning power is excellent for light-duty tasks; some owners say it's even powerful enough for tougher grime and stains.